 Labrador Tea is a native perennial shrubby plant growing in wet areas from a rhizomatous root system.
-Stems are erect to prostrate with smooth brown bark that sometime peels.
+Stems are 1-1/2 to 3 feet long, erect to prostrate with smooth brown bark that sometime peels.
 Twigs and younger stems are covered with unicellular and multicellural hairs.

 Leaves vary in shape from linear to ovate-lanceolate, up to 2 inches long and 1 inch wide, leathery, margins entire but usually turned under, pointed tip, the upper surface somewhat rough, the underside with dense hairs and scales.
 Leaf stalks also have the hairs.
 Leaves are fragrant when crushed and persist on the plant overwinter and the oldest are brown and pendant in the Spring.

 The inflorescence is a semi-rounded cluster of 10 to 35 flowers with bracts beneath the cluster that are scaly or hairy.
 Flower buds are larger than leaf buds.

 Flowers: Flowers are 5-parted.
 The corolla has 5 white or creamy-white petals, ovate, slightly broader above the middle, pointed tips, joined together only near their bases.
 The inside of the corolla is dense with uni-cellular hairs.
 There are usually 8 stamens with white filaments and very pale yellow anthers and a single style with a blunt tip.
 These are both exserted from the corolla.
 The calyx is very small with with 5 short lobes, all densely hairy.
 Flowers are considered fragrant and open after the new leaves form.